vmware-tanzu-labs/yaml-overlay-tool/docs/sections/instructionsFileSpec.md

 The `documents` list/array applies to multi-document YAML files only.
 It is optional, just like the top-level `overlays` key.
 If you require changes to a specific YAML document in the multi-document YAML file, this is where you define them.
 Actions in the `documents` key are processed after the actions in the top-level `overlays` key.
 Consider the `commonOverlays` key as a place to perform "common" changes on all YAML documents within all files listed in `yamlFiles`.
 Consider the `overlays` key as the place to perform "common" changes on all YAML documents in a single file.
 Actions defined in the `documents` key are for making specific changes to a specific document within the YAML file.

-The keys in the `documents` list are the same as those in the [Top-Level Instructions Keys](#top-level-instructions-keys).
+The keys in the `documents` list are the same as those in the [Top-Level yamlFiles Keys](#top-level-yamlFiles-keys).
 The only difference is for you to see the `path` key as a numeric value.
 This numeric value represents the positional index of the YAML document within the multi-document YAML file.
 To determine the numeric value, refer to your file, and count each document (separated by `---`) starting at `0`.

 >**NOTE**: Qualifiers such as the `documentQuery` and `documentIndex` are not available here because we are performing actions on a specific document within a YAML file, and there is nothing to qualify.